Fist and rose: Creation and adoption

 The fist and rose was first displayed in January–February 1970 on a poster of the Paris Federation, widely re-used for the March 1971 municipal election.
-Sarre described it in a press conference in February 1970: “The fulfilment which only socialism can enable (the rose) will only be possible by fighting (the fist).”
+Sarre described it in a press conference in February 1970: "The fulfilment which only socialism can enable (the rose) will only be possible by fighting (the fist)."
 It combined, and partly appropriated, symbolism drawn both from the traditions of French and European socialism, and from new ideas of the era.
 For example, the insignia of the SFIO youth organization had been an arm holding a rifle.
 The combination also meant to pacify the historic tension between reformism and revolution in the French left.
 SFIO posters had long avoided explicit revolutionary references such as the raised fist, in order not to frighten voters.

 It was quickly picked up by the Socialist Youth Movement (MJS) and the Association of Socialist Postmen, of which Sarre was leader, and became popular with party members and other federations at the time of the Épinay Congress.
 There was a bottom-up element to its spread: since the Paris poster included, as legally required, the name and contact information of the printing house, some federations directly called it to obtain the picture.
 The Ceres entered the new party leadership after the congress, with Sarre and Berriet on the Propaganda Committee; this helped the emblem gain legitimacy, while the prior leadership, drawn from the old SFIO, had been broadly indifferent to symbols and communication.
 In September 1971, it became the official party emblem.
 As the party made massive use of modern communication techniques to signal its transformation and reach out to new voters, it appeared in a matter of months on countless periodicals and brochures, but also posters, leaflets, and stickers, and in demonstrations and public meetings; it became customary for roses to be given away and held high by party leaders and members, for example at the cloture of party conventions.
 The monthly party bulletin took the title Le Poing et la Rose in November 1972.
-However, due to the new leadership's willingness to reinterpret party history and to distance itself from the post-war decades, it was more slowly accepted in areas with long-standing socialist support, for example in northern France.
+Due to the new leadership's willingness to reinterpret party history and to distance itself from the post-war decades, it was more slowly accepted in areas with long-standing socialist support, for example in northern France.
 François Mitterrand, the new PS first secretary, published a book titled La Rose au poing (The Rose in the Fist) in 1973.